 I had heard a lot of positive comments about Santiago’s as I wandered Old Bisbee taking photographs and talking with the natives.
 Now I know why.
 Just walking in the front door will put a smile on your face.
 The interior is light and colorful, even playful.
 Very Mexican in the best possible sense.
 Santiago’s is a happy place.

 Santiago’s is also a historic place.
 The restaurant is located on the ground floor of the San Ramon Hotel.
-I have not stayed there yet, but owner/manager Tamara Page give me a quick tour that morning.
-Looked to me like a fine old hotel in a prime Old Bisbee location.
+I have finally had the opportunity to stay there.
+See our Review here.
+A fine old hotel in a prime Old Bisbee location.

 The red brick building is of 1902 vintage at the base of Brewery Gulch and OK Street.
 While places like the San Ramon have a million stories, one in particular caught my attention.